 One of the most frequently asked questions we get from homeowners is, “Can I replace just one garage door spring?”.
-The answer is yes but we don’t recommend it.
-Most garage doors operate with two springs, if that’s the case with your door then you should replace both springs at the same time.
-We’ll talk more about why springs matter, why you should replace both at once, and much more in this post.
+It depends on your garage door’s size and the number of springs needed to support the weight of your door.
+We’ll talk more about why springs matter, why you should replace them at once, and much more in this post.

 Why Do Garage Door Springs Matter?